 - Provide a central location to place complaints.
 If your method for receiving complaints is a box or other receptacle, make sure it is in a central location that is easily accessible to all employees.

 - Devise a confidential way for employees to submit complaints.
 Employees may hesitate to truly speak their minds if they fear retaliation for their concerns.
-Encouraging employees to email their complaints is problematic, as it is not confidential.
+Thus, encouraging employees to email their complaints is problematic, as it is not confidential.
 In some cases, devising a simple online form or survey that doesn’t collect identifying information might be the best way to gather employee complaints.
 Or, as antiquated as it may seem, having a hand-written system that uses complaint forms might be your best option to ensure confidentiality.

 - Establish a schedule to address concerns and complaints.
 One of the most important aspects of dealing with employee complaints is addressing them efficiently and reliably.
 Make sure you have a timeframe in place for when and how you will address complaints, and stick to it.
-Employees will expect a certain level of responsiveness from you and the organisation.
+Employees will expect a certain level of responsiveness from you and the organization.

 2. Categorizing Complaints